How does the optimizer implicitly bias the model merging loss landscape?: Related work

 \textbf{Model merging.} Early works on merging independently trained solutions on the same task can be found on mode connectivity~\citep{garipov2018loss,draxler2018essentially}.
 Linear mode connectivity has a stricter condition such that connecting paths are linear~\citep{frankle2020linear,neyshabur2020being}.
 When this is not possible, re-basin methods can be used to reparametrize the solution and restore the linear connectivity~\citep{entezari2022role,ainsworth2023git,theus2025generalized}.
-Built upon these results, model merging methods have been developed to increase the performance on a single task~\citep{wortsman2022model} or to combine models trained on different tasks into one~\citep{matena2022merging,ilharco2023editing}.~\citet{yadav2025survey} provides a comprehensive survey of the latest merging methods.
+Built upon these results, model merging methods have been developed to increase the performance on a single task~\citep{wortsman2022model} or to combine models trained on different tasks into one~\citep{matena2022merging,ilharco2023editing}.
+We refer the reader to~\citet{yadav2025survey}, which provides a comprehensive survey of the latest merging methods.

 \textbf{Optimization dynamics.} Standard optimization theory~\citep{garrigos2023handbook} shows that both batch sizes and learning rates drastically affect stability and convergence properties of SGD.
 In particular, through an analysis of SGD's stationary distribution on simple quadratic potentials~\citep{jastrzkebski2017three}, it is possible to evince that, for single model training, the loss statistics at convergence only depend on the ratio between batch size and learning rates -- as also validated empirically by~\citet{smith2020generalization}.
 In turn, either high learning rates or low batch sizes are known to favor flat minima~\citep{keskar2016large}.
 While for more sophisticated optimizers, correlations between batch size, learning rates, and generalization might be more complex~\citep{zhang2019algorithmic, malladi2022sdes}, other factors might more severely affect simple relations, such as non-Gaussianity~\citep{simsekli2019tail} of gradient noise and non-convexity~\citep{xie2020diffusion}.